SlavaInder/M202A_EMG_Based_Text_Entry/docs/methods.md

   </style>
   <body>
     <h3>Hardware</h3>
     <p>To collect sEmg sygnal, we used Myo Armband from Thalmic labs (for elaborated discussion on this topic see <a href = "https://slavainder.github.io/M202A/previousworks/">Myo armband</a>).
 Myoarmband provide 8 channels for sEMG recording with 8-bit resolution and filtering implemented internally.

-       The Myo Armband consisted of 8 channels, 3 large segments and 5 small segments, to gather the sEMG data from two subjects.
-The accelerometer and the gyroscope features of the Myo Armband were not needed for the purposes of collecting information on single-finger gestures.
-The raw data recieved from the Myo Armband will be normalized into a range of -127 to 128.<br>Software platforms include:
+It communicates with other devices by using Bluetooth Low Energy interface.
+This interface provides 4 characteristics containing 2 emg recordings each.
+This characteristics are updated oncew per second.</p>
+   <p>For interfacing with Myo and perform real-time data processing and classification, we used <a href = "https://www.mi.com/my/redmi4x/">Xiaomi Redmi 4x </p>

+       <br>Software platforms include:
       <ul>
         <li>Python: signal cleaning, window sampling, and feature extracting</li>
         <li>TensorFlow: creating and training our model; TensorFlowLite version was implemented into our application</li>